I’m afraid to move for fear of getting some of the world on me. (Sergio De La Pava)

 We were walking back to our little office around square-leg when the guy (mid-thirties) said: Bloody mess [the Referendum] umps.
 They are never going to be able to sort out these negotiations.
 And it’s going to cost the country billions.
 Again, my response was to-the-point saying we were both standing where we were in order to play and officiate a game of cricket.
 But I did have a lengthy chat with the guy in the bar after the game and went home to explain the intricacies of legal negotiations as Mrs Umps served up a delightful cottage pie.
 (I should add that she has no knowledge of cricket and has never been to a game but like myself, she was greatly disappointed with Referendum result).

 Then there was the day Mrs Umps had the car and I made my way to the match by walk/train/walk.
-I enjoy this way of travelling as I can have a pint after the game or read a book, or just go through the key decisions without the intense concentration demands.
+I enjoy this way of travelling as I can have a pint after the game or read a book, or just go through the key decisions without the intense concentration that driving demands.
 My umpiring colleague did me a turn by giving me a lift to the station, thus saving me a mile’s walk.

 I boarded the train and was immediately confronted by another difficult umpiring decision.
 A player whom I had sent packing with a caught-behind was in the carriage.
 I could tell from his expression that he hoped I would sit with him and I enjoyed a lengthy conversation about the decision and umpiring in general.
 I often get a feeling about whether a decision was right or wrong in the manner a player who I may have given a marginal decision against shakes my hand after the game.
 Over the years maybe five players have refused to shake my hand which is a pretty good record for the three thousand players I have umpired in 10 seasons.